datawire/reference-infrastructure-fabric/README.md

 ### Clone Repository

 Clone this repository into your own account or organization.
+The cloned repository contains two branches `master` and `fabric/example`.
+The `master` branch contains documentation and some specialized scripts for bootstrapping AWS and additional fabrics.
+The `fabric/example` branch is an example repository that is nearly entirely ready for use.

+### Bootstrapping AWS

+Before we begin a couple things need to be done on the AWS account.

+1. Get an AWS IAM user and API credentials.

 ### Configure the Fabric name, DNS and availability zones